Ketzzz-dev/Ketzzz-dev/README.md

 # Ketzzz-dev (Keys)

-Hi, I'm a college student who's diving into game development and systems programming.
+Hi, I'm a CS student who's diving into game development and systems programming.

 I love building things from scratch and experimenting with gameplay mechanics.